rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/index.rst

 Attribute mapping basics
 ========================

-Attribute Mapping policies are YAML-formatted files that provide a means to map SAML attributes to Rackspace-required fields, such as roles and account permissions.
+Attribute Mapping policies are YAML-formatted files that are used to map SAML attributes to Rackspace-required fields, such as roles and account permissions.